Security Best Practices: Cybersecurity & Compliance at Scale

 - National Institute of Standards and Technology Cybersecurity Framework (NIST CSF)

 The CIS Benchmarks are recognized as industry standards for cyber protection around the world.
-Some references include:
+Some references include the following:

 - The DoD Cloud Computing Security Requirements Guide mentions CIS Benchmarks as an acceptable alternative to the STIGs and SRGs (Section 5.5.1)

-- FedRAMP’s suggested use of CIS Benchmarks if U.S. government configuration guidelines aren’t available for a specific platform
+- FedRAMP suggests the use of CIS Benchmarks if U.S. government configuration guidelines aren’t available for a specific platform

-- Complement to the HIPAA security rule and overlap of the same provisions
+- The CIS Benchmarks function as a complement to the HIPAA security rule, with overlap of the same provisions